 Apr 2, 2020

-Resident Evil 3 launched on April 2, 2020 for PlayStation 4, Xbox One, and PC, later receiving next-gen updates for Xbox Series X|S, PS5, and PC on June 13, 2022.
-It arrived on Switch on November 18, 2022 and macOS on March 18, 2025.
+Resident Evil 3 (2020) launched on April 2, 2020 for PlayStation 4, Xbox One, and PC before receiving next-generation updates for PlayStation 5, Xbox Series X|S, and PC in June 2022.
+The game later expanded to Nintendo Switch and macOS, bringing Capcom’s RE Engine reimagining to additional platforms.

 The development team for Resident Evil 3 (2020) includes: